shanecav/firebase-react/README.md

 # firebase-react

 Connect firebase queries to react props.
-Supports lists of queries grouped into a single prop, allowing you to circumvent some Firebase query limitations.
+Supports lists of queries grouped into a single prop, allowing you to easily circumvent some Firebase query limitations.

 Uses a simple HOC API inspired by [react-redux](https://github.com/reactjs/react-redux).